Human Immunodeficiency Virus (HIV)/Acquired Immunodeficiency Syndrome (AIDS)

 Information on prenatal HIV testing, transmission of HIV from mother to infant, checklists for providers on reducing the risk of transmission.

-Health Notices regarding the syphilis outbreak in Minnesota and it's connection with HIV; HIV/Hepatitis C co-infection; HIV and smallpox vaccine; TB/HIV co-infection.
+Information about HIV and it's connection with other diseases and conditions; HIV/Hepatitis C co-infection; HIV and smallpox vaccine; TB/HIV co-infection.

 - Community Cooperative Council on HIV/AIDS Prevention (CCCHAP)